bogbert/qss/README.md

 This configuration allows QSS to understand your AWS account structure, how to authenticate, which regions to target, and how to interpret your instance naming conventions to build its local database for quick connections.
 A comprehensive description of all configuration options is available below in the "Configuration Options" section.

-After creating or editing the configuration file, you'll typically want to refresh the QSS database by running the refresh command:
+Once you have created or modified the configuration file, you will usually want to refresh the QSS database by executing the refresh command:

 ```bash
 qss --refresh